igorcosta/Github-challenge/README.md

-# Github API challenge named API!
+# Github API challenge!

 ## Overview

-This is a simple webhook handler app written in Python 3.7+ and Flask framework as part of the Github API challenge.
+This is a simple PoC webhook handler app written in Python 3.7+ and Flask framework as part of the Github API challenge.

 ### Features: